Engee documentation

 Результаты: [5.0, 1.23]

-The Meta.parse function in Julia is used to convert a string containing an expression or function call into an object of type Expr (a Julia expression).
-It is a powerful metaprogramming tool that allows you to analyse and modify program code in the form of an abstract syntax tree (AST).
+The Meta.parse function in Julia is used to convert a string containing an expression or function call into an object of type Expr (Julia expression).
+It is a powerful metaprogramming tool that allows you to analyze and modify program code in the form of an abstract syntax tree (AST).

-If a string contains an expression, such as a mathematical operation or function call, Meta.parse converts it into a structured representation that can be used for analysis or execution.
+If the string contains an expression, such as a mathematical operation or a function call, Meta.parse converts it into a structured representation that can be used for analysis or execution.

-1. parse converts strings only to final values of a given type, such as numbers, logical values, or characters.
+1. parse converts strings only to finite values of a given type, such as numbers, booleans, or symbols.
 It does not support complex expressions or function calls.

-2. Meta.parse works exclusively with code represented as a string, and converts it into an Expr object that can be parsed or passed for execution.
-Example usage:
+2. Meta.parse works exclusively with code represented as a string and converts it into an Expr object that can be analyzed or passed for execution.

 In [ ]: